amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

 # Getting started with Meraki dashboard API

 The Meraki Dashboard API is a programming interface that allows users to interact with and manage their Meraki networks programmatically.
 It provides access to various operations such as retrieving organizations, networks, devices, and device uplink addresses.

 The API supports multiple authentication methods, including bearer tokens, and offers flexibility in accessing data related to network configurations and status.

 # Authorization using bearer token
 The Meraki Dashboard API requires authorization using a Bearer token (or BEARER_TOKEN), which can be
 - the Meraki API Key, or
 - the OAuth access token.

-Include the following in your request header:
+Ensure your request header includes:

 ```JSON
 {